Phiravit/Phiravit/README.md

 - 👀 I’m interested in Javascript, NodeJS, Rust, C++
 - 🌱 I’m currently learning Rust, C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord : bunnysotasty
+- 📫 Discord : bunnysotasty

 <!---
 Phiravit/Phiravit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.